RealEstateCore/realestatecore.github.io/resources.md

 ## Documents

 * [Procurement](https://github.com/RealEstateCore/ProcurementDocuments) -- This repository contains documentation that supports real estate holder procurement of new buildings that speak RealEstateCore from the outset.
-Presently this documentation is only availabile in Swedish, but we are working to translate it to English.
+Presently this documentation is availabile in Swedish, English, Dutch, and French.